 She nodded.
-He helped her back into bed, turned on the accent light in the corner and closed the blinds, leaving the room in dim light.
+Taylor helped her back into her bed, turned on the accent light in the corner and closed the blinds, leaving the room in semi darkness.

 "Mom!
 I don't need a babysitter anymore, I'm fine."
-Taylor said slightly indignant, followed by a more amicable "I can take the bus to basketball practice and I can make myself a sandwich later."
+The indignant statement was followed by a more amicable "I can take the bus to basketball practice and I can make myself a sandwich later."

-Taylor left the room to get his sports bag ready.
+Taylor left the room to pack his gym bag.
 He wished his grandma was coming, not for him but for his mom.
-He hesitated at the door for a moment, then decided that he could not leave his mom alone like this.
-So he sat on the sofa and turned on the TV.
+He hesitated at the door, then decided that he could not leave his mom alone like this, so he sat on the sofa and turned on the TV.
 Minutes later, someone knocked on the front door.

 He heard the door latch open in response to his knocking, but it was Taylor on the other side greeting him in a half whisper and with a smile.

 "John!
 Hi."
-He opened the door all the way to let Reese in.
+Taylor opened the door all the way to let Reese in.

 "Hi Taylor, how are you doing?
 Everything alright?"

 "Why are you whispering?"
-Reese inquired, while quickly surveying the apartment looking for anything out of place.
+Reese surveyed the apartment looking for anything out of place.

 "Oh it's because of mom; she has a migraine and any noise makes it worse.
 She's laying down."